firavoyage/blogging/readme.md

   - our brains have to work to translate the black squiggles on the page into words and then interpret the meaning and intent of those words
   - when a character is described as tall with brown hair, a reader creates her own picture
   - tv takes all that good imagination away
-- world is powered by solitude
-  - gravitated and spellbound
-  - beautifully advance
 - character is destiny
   - life is a long plank game
 - two drifters off to see the world